-Reconciliation Initiatives hosts occasional public webinars on topics that connect with our programmes and interests, involving conversations between significant thinkers.
+Reconciliation Initiatives hosts occasional public webinars on topics that connect with our programmes and interests, involving conversations between significant thinkers and practitioners.
 The conversations are facilitated by our director, Alastair McKay.

 These webinars are co-sponsored by HeartEdge, a network of people, churches, and organisations coordinated by St Martin-in-the-Fields, which seeks to grow churches’ compassionate response to need, cultural and commercial activity, and congregational life.

 One of the webinars each year is also co-sponsored by Coventry Cathedral, with whom we work in partnership.